ahadjixenofontos/pres-pipeline/PITCHME.md

 Note:
 You really need to think through, before you embark on your analysis, "if I see this, what will it mean?"
 Do you need additional information to be able to interpret your observation?
-Can you bring that information into your analysis?
+Can you bring that information into your analysis before you get too deep in the mud of an approach, before you get to a point where it will be difficult to change your approach?

-This is also the purpose of a pilot study, where you can figure all of this out before spending lots of times and money on a big scale study that turns out to be inconclusive.
+This is the purpose of a pilot study, where you can figure all of this out before spending lots of time and money on a big-scale study that turns out to be inconclusive because of how you designed it.

 Be deliberate and thorough.